American University of Sharjah

 VisualizeAUS

-Twenty years of course data, visualized and made explorable.
+Twenty years of AUS course data, open to explore.
 Every section, instructor, prerequisite, and schedule from 2005 to 2026.

 Sections